 Why is bite inhibition for puppies so important?

-And if you are tempted to mutter ‘serve them right’ remember that dogs who injure children, even if provoked, are quite likely to lose their lives, or at the very least, their homes.
+If your dog is forced to defend himself, he may do what dogs do in this situation, and bite.
+And if you are tempted to mutter ‘serve them right’ remember dogs who injure kids are likely to lose their lives.
+Or at the very least, their homes.

 Most dog bites are not serious